-This feature on calf injuries continues our series “Spotlight on Injuries”.
+This feature on calf injuries is part of the series “Spotlight on Injuries”.
 The information provided here is a summary, so if you are experiencing calf injury pain, consult your physio right away.

 Anatomy of the calf

 The calf area consists of the big calf muscle and a smaller soleus muscle which lies under the gastrocnemius.
-The primary function of the calf is to point the foot, but also assists the hamstrings with bending the knee joint.
-The calf allows for propulsion of the foot while jumping and sprinting.
-The soleus also points the foot but helps with long distance running, making it more of an endurance muscle.
+The primary function of the calf is to point the foot but also assists the hamstrings with bending the knee joint.
+The calf allows for the propulsion of the foot while jumping and sprinting.
+The soleus also points the foot but helps with long-distance running, making it more of an endurance muscle.

 Its occurs as a result of sudden pushing-off movements or from excessive over-stretching like in jumping activities or during activities with changes in direction.

 These may vary, but generally present as a sharp pain in the calf area.
 Swelling and bruising may appear a few hours after injury.
 Calf tears can be graded from grade 1-3 depending on the severity.

 Sprains can be managed with the PRICE principle (PROTECT – REST – ICE – COMPRESSION and ELEVATION).
 A compression bandage can be applied immediately to control swelling and offer support, but should not be bound too tightly otherwise you will prevent blood flow.

 - Regular stretching of the calf muscles allows them to be more elastic.